OpenSilver/OpenSilver.Documentation/documentation/general/business-app.md

 * If you have an error that says "**No connection string named 'cshtml5dbEntities' could be found in the application config file.**", make sure that you have added an entry to the Web.Config file as explained at [this step](#database-connection).
 * If your application doesn't run or has some runtime errors, open the browser console (F12) and look at the errors listed there
 * If you see an error related to CORS (such as "**Access to fetch at 'http://localhost:54837/...' from origin 'http://localhost:55591' has been blocked by CORS policy: No 'Access-Control-Allow-Origin' header is present on the requested resource.**"), then [configure CORS on the server-side](https://doc.opensilver.net/documentation/in-depth-topics/wcf-and-webclient.html#adding-support-for-cross-domain-calls-cors), or work around CORS entirely by [running your browser with disabled security](https://simplelocalize.io/blog/posts/what-is-cors/#3-disable-browser-cors-checks)
+* If you get some other "Error 500" on the server side, make sure that the ".Web" project is running under the "x64" platform target.
 * If you receive `Unable to load DLL 'SQLite.Interop.dll': The specified module could not be found.
 (Exception from HRESULT: 0x8007007E)` error, this is a known issue where SQLite sometimes does not generate x86/x64 folders inside of the bin folder of the .Web project.
 Most of the times you just need to Clean and then Build the project until these folders are generated.
 ![SQLite Interop Error](/images/ria-business14.png)